-- 1. Purpose.
+- Purpose.
 This bylaw establishes and authorizes revolving funds for use by town departments, boards, committees or officers in connection with the operation of programs or activities that generate fees, charges or other receipts to support all or some of the expenses of those programs or activities.
-These revolving funds are established under and governed by Massachusetts General Law Chapter 44, § 53E 1⁄2. - 2.
-Expenditure Limitations.
-A department head, board, committee or officer may incur liabilities against and spend monies from a revolving fund established and authorized by this bylaw without appropriation subject to the following limitations: - A. Fringe benefits of full-time employees whose salaries or wages are paid from the fund shall also be paid from the fund. - B. No liability shall be incurred in excess of the available balance of the fund. - C. The total amount spent during a fiscal year shall not exceed the amount authorized by town meeting on or before July 1 of that fiscal year, or any increased amount of that authorization that is later approved during that fiscal year by the Board of Selectmen and the Finance Committee. - 3.
-Interest.
+These revolving funds are established under and governed by Massachusetts General Law Chapter 44, § 53E 1/2. - Expenditure Limitations.
+A department head, board, committee or officer may incur liabilities against and spend monies from a revolving fund established and authorized by this bylaw without appropriation subject to the following limitations:

+A. Fringe benefits of full-time employees whose salaries or wages are paid from the fund shall also be paid from the fund.
+B. No liability shall be incurred in excess of the available balance of the fund.
+C. The total amount spent during a fiscal year shall not exceed the amount authorized by town meeting on or before July 1 of that fiscal year or any increased amount of by town meeting on or before July 1 of that fiscal year, or any increased amount of that authorization that is later approved during that fiscal year by the Board of Selectmen and the Finance Committee.

+- 3. Interest.
 Interest earned on monies credited to a revolving fund established by this bylaw shall be credited to the general fund. - 4.
 Procedures and Reports.
 Except as provided in Massachusetts General Law Chapter 44, § 53E 1⁄2 and this bylaw, the laws, bylaws, rules, regulations, policies or procedures that govern the receipt and custody of town monies and the expenditure and payment of town funds shall apply to the use of a revolving fund established and authorized by this bylaw.
-The Town Accountant shall include a statement on the collections credited to each fund, the encumbrances and expenditures charged to the fund, and the balance available for expenditure in the regular report the Town Accountant provides to the department, board, committee or officer on appropriations made for its use.

-5. Authorized Revolving Funds.
+The Town Accountant shall include a statement on the collections credited to each fund, the encumbrances and expenditures charged to the fund, and the balance available for expenditure in the regular report the Town Accountant provides to the department, board, committee or officer on appropriations made for its use. - 5.
+Authorized Revolving Funds.